enonic-cloud/docker-enonic-cms/README.md

 ## Environment variables

-Both database user and database name is hardcoded for ease of use to "cms", but the environment variable `ORDCMS_DB_PASSW` needs to be set either in your Dockerfile,
+Both database user and database name is hardcoded for ease of use to "cms", but the environment variable `CMS_DB_PASSWORD` needs to be set either in your Dockerfile,